American Shad - 2013

-Stock Status – Concern – Commercial landings declined in 2011, and are below the 10-year average.
+Stock Status – Concern – Commercial landings increased in 2012, and are above the 10-year average.
 A coast wide stock assessment for American shad was completed in August 2007, which indicated stocks in the Albemarle Sound and tributaries were low but remained stable, and stock status in other systems of the state was unknown.
 The Division of Marine Fisheries (DMF) is currently collecting fishery dependent and independent data in all systems.

 Average Recreational Landings - Not available

 Status of Fishery Management Plan (FMP) - In North Carolina, American shad are included in the Interjurisdictional FMP, which defers to Atlantic States Marine Fisheries Commission (ASMFC) FMP compliance requirements.
 An ASMFC FMP for Shad and River Herring was approved in 1985 and Amendment 1 of this plan was approved October 1998.
 Since the 2007 coast wide stock assessment the ASMFC approved Amendment 3 to the Shad and River Herring FMP in February 2010.
 Nursery and spawning habitat for American shad will be evaluated to assess habitat degradation, barriers to migration, and water quality.
 Amendment 3 also requires that states submit a sustainable fisheries management plan (SFP) for all systems that will remain open to commercial or recreational fishing.
 The original SFP included an opening date of March 1, 2013, in all systems in order to achieve the reductions.
 The Northern Advisory Committee recommended a February 15 opening for all areas except for the Cape Fear River.
 These modifications were approved by the MFC at its November 7-9, 2012, meeting.